 Comparing Page Builder User Experiences

 So far, it’s fair to say these three page builder plugins have comparable feature sets.
 They each offer front-end editing, have a great selection of prebuilt layouts and templates, and provide you with a wide range of modules and elements that can be inserted into your content.

-On paper, all three page builders look great.
-But what are they like to use?
-For many readers, this will be the most important factor.
-It will determine whether you’re able to build the custom pages you’ve always dreamed of, or end up with a poorly designed website your visitors will be bouncing from as quickly as they arrived.
+On paper, all three page builders look great, but what are they like to use?
+For many readers, this will be the most important factor, and will determine whether they’re able to build the custom pages they’ve always dreamed of, or end up with a poorly designed website their visitors will be bouncing from as quickly as they arrive.

 Beaver Builder User Experience

 Beaver Builder doesn’t make much of an impact on your WordPress Dashboard.
-The link to the plugin’s control panel is discreetly tucked away on the Settings menu of your WordPress admin area.
-Thankfully, there are no top-level menu items to clutter up your WordPress sidebar menu.
+The link to the plugin’s control panel is discreetly tucked away on the Settings menu of your WordPress admin area, and there are no top-level menu items to clutter up your WordPress sidebar menu.